wrightmat/dnd-eberron/locations/Fairhaven.md

 Fairhaven is the capital city of Aundair.
 It is the largest city in the nation and is home to Queen Aurala ir'Wynarn and her royal family.
 The city is a major commercial and cultural center for Aundair.
 It is divided into twelve wards by the city planning district in an effort to better manage the resources of the city.

+Before the Last War, the city had a complex reputation as a place of knowledge, magic, secrets, riches, and trade.
+Named for the brilliant crystalline lamps which line its glittering streets, the City of Lights was the first to introduce these innovations and other magical wonders dreamed up by the mages at Arcanix.
+Today, this reputation for inquisitiveness and trade has been twisted into a reputation for secrets and smuggling, but there are many who remember the place Fairhaven once held for the people of Khorvaire and, now that peace has arrived, the place it may hold again.

+Fairhaven is divided into twelve wards, roughly equal in size and population, as well as the dark tunnels of Brickenhall and the bright towers of Fairhold.

 ### Characters

 * **Empress Corrine ir'Wyrnarn**.
 * **Castellan Adele Fulirno**.
 It falls to Castellen Adele Fulirno to interview and vet those who have business for the empress or any of the senior ministers.
 Fulirno works closely with the empress and has a strong, but not infallible sense of her priorities.
+* **Lord Governor Aurad ir'Wynarn**.
+The daily head of the city, cousin to the former queen, and the head of the city's bureaucracy.
+From his residence in Nealford he takes care of the day-to-day activities of the city, oversees taxation and civic works, and oversees the Fairhaven Watch in their duties.
 * **Lord Adal**.
 First Warlord of the Realm and Minister of Magic, as well as the former Queen's brother.
 * **Lord Darro**.
 Second Warlord.
 * **Thuel Racannoch**.
 Spymaster and leader of the Royal Eyes of Aundair.